MakeSchool-Tutorials/web-7-react-redux-tetris-app/P00-Introduction/content.md

 By the end of this tutorial, students should be able to...

-1. Build more advanced React components using JSX syntax
+1. Implement an advanced single page application with React
-1. Manage application state using the Flux pattern
+1. Use Redux/Flux to manage application state
-1. Implement the foundation of a game using nested arrays
+1. Build systems that manage and merge complex arrays
+1. Use functional programming methods like `map`
-1. Integrate CSS variables into their stylesheets for more DRY code
+1. Use CSS variables
-1. Practice advanced CSS techniques to render elements in the browser
+1. Create complex layouts with CSS grid

 # Technical Planning